SystemFw/blog/content/staging/paxos-failures.md

 This is simple and correct but not fault-tolerant: if our storage server explodes then the WOR no longer works.

-Let's see how we can address this problem, for now we will assume a single writer that doesn't fail, and try to address failures of the storage servers.
+TODO: remove remark about single writer for now, and say "a writer" later Let's see how we can address this problem, for now we will assume a single writer that doesn't fail, and try to address failures of the storage servers.
 We can use the same algorithm as above for each